Beforth/salon-erp/HELP_BOOK.md

-# Salon ERP - Help Book
+# Salon ERP - Help Book.

 A comprehensive guide to using the Salon ERP system for salon and beauty parlor management.